Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

    - Review the *Remove a Compute Blade Using the Lift* procedure in *HPE Cray EX Hardware Replacement Procedures H-6173* for detailed instructions for replacing liquid-cooled blades (https://internal.support.hpe.com/).
 9. Drain the coolant from the blade and fill with fresh coolant to minimize cross-contamination of cooling systems.
    - Review *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* (https://internal.support.hpe.com/).
-10. Install the blade from the source system in a storage rack.
+10. Install the blade from the source system in a storage rack or leave it on the cart.

 ### Prepare the blade in the destination system for removal